-- In the left pane, choose Compute environments, then choose Create environment.
+- In the left pane, choose Compute environments, then choose Create compute environment or Create.

-- For Compute environment type, choose Managed.
+- Under Compute environment configuration, choose Managed for Compute environment type.
 This option allows AWS Batch manage the automatic scaling of EC2 resources for you.

 - Type a Compute environment name.

 - Check Enable compute environment.
 This option enables the AWS Batch environment when it’s ready.

 - Expand Additional settings: service role, instance role, EC2 key pair section.

 - For Service role, choose AWSBatchServiceRole.
 The role allows the AWS Batch service to make calls to the required AWS API operations on your behalf.
 For more information, see AWS Batch Service IAM Role.